-The Rail Protection Plan™ may be added any time prior to final payment being applied to your order.
-(Amtrak products and select city passes and tours are excluded from coverage).
+The Rail Protection Plan™ may be added added to your booking on the delivery page after adding the products to your itinerary or any time prior to final payment being applied to your order.
+(Select city passes and tours are excluded from coverage).
 The Rail Protection Plan™ fee is non-refundable and non-exchangeable.
 View the detailed terms and conditions of the Rail Protection Plan™ coverage.

 How do I request exchange through the Rail Protection Plan™?

 To start an exchange under the Rail Protection Plan™, contact us at CustomerRelations@raileurope.com or call 800-438-RAIL.
 Rail passes/train tickets/reservations/city passes/tours may be exchanged for the same or new products.

 Are all products eligible for Rail Protection Plan™ coverage?